bokeh/bokeh/.github/CONTRIBUTING.md

    use Chrome is generally not sufficient.
 We may ask you for additional information to reproduce and fix the issue.
 6. Include relevant JavaScript console and/or `bokeh serve` logs.
-7. If the problem is user interface related, it is *always* good to include a screenshot.
+7. If the problem is user interface related, it is *always* good to include a screenshot or screen video capture.
 8. State the expected behavior.

 ## Creating a pull request (PR)